new challenges that will have to be overcome when switching to electric heavy transport

-At the Transport and Innovation Forum held in Vilnius, one of the most important topics was the most effective measures to achieve zero pollution, when technology experts, business and public sector representatives discussed the prospects of the logistics sector.
-Alexander Vlaskamp, Executive Vice President, Head of Sales and Marketing at Scania, drew attention to the crucial role of manufacturers in the transition to sustainable heavy transport.
+At the Transport and Innovation Forum in Vilnius, the most effective measures to achieve zero emissions were among the key topics.
+Technology experts, along with representatives from the private and public sectors, discussed the prospects for the logistics industry.
+Alexander Fraskamp, Executive Vice President and Head of Sales and Marketing at Scania, emphasized the crucial role manufacturers play in the transition to sustainable heavy transport.

-Scania is the first company in its sector to choose Science Based Targets as the main benchmark for gradually reducing carbon dioxide emissions.
-The goal is to reduce the CO2 footprint in the company’s operational processes by 50% by 2025 and in customer activities by 20%.
+Scania is the first company in the industry to adopt the Scientific Carbon Target (SBTi) as a core benchmark for progressively reducing CO2 emissions.
+Its goal is to reduce the carbon footprint of its operational processes by 50% and the carbon footprint of its customers’ activities by 20% by 2025.

 new challenges that will have to be overcome when switching